jarun/spy/README.md

 You can, however, execute a script at shutdown or reboot (the procedure would be distro-specific) to save the keys to a file.

 keysniffer is intended to track your own devices and NOT to trespass on others.
-The author is not responsible for any unethical usage.
+The author has never usesd it to compromise someone else's system and is not responsible for any unethical application.

 If you find `keysniffer` useful, please consider donating via PayPal. [![Donate Button](https://img.shields.io/badge/paypal-donate-orange.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMLTQ76JSXJ4Q)